Fluoroethyl-L-tyrosine (18F)

-Fluoroethyl--tyrosine (^{18}F) commonly known as [^{18}F]FET, is a radiopharmaceutical tracer used in positron emission tomography (PET) imaging.
+Fluoroethyl--tyrosine (^{18}F), commonly known as [^{18}F]FET, is a radiopharmaceutical tracer used in positron emission tomography (PET) imaging.
 This synthetic amino acid, labeled with the radioactive isotope fluorine-18, is a valuable radiopharmaceutical tracer for use in neuro-oncology for diagnosing, planning treatment, and following up on brain tumors such as gliomas.
 The tracer's ability to provide detailed metabolic imaging of tumors makes it an essential tool in the clinical management of brain cancer patients.
 Continued advancements in PET imaging technology and the development of more efficient synthesis methods are expected to further enhance the clinical utility of [^{18}F]FET.

 Radiosynthesis

 There are two common pathways for the radiosynthesis of [^{18}F]FET.
 The first one utilizes a nucleophilic ^{18}F-fluorination of ethyleneglycol-1,2-ditosylate with a subsequent ^{18}F-fluoroethylation of a precursor di-sodium salt of L-tyrosine.
 This sequence requires two purification steps, two different precursors and a dual-reactor synthesis module which is not widely available in research or commercial centers.
-Schematic for this pathway is presented in Figure 1.
+The schematic for this pathway is:

 Figure 1.
 Schematic of radiosynthesis using two-step two-pot pathway.

-Second route of radiosynthesis is a direct nucleophilic ^{18}F-fluorination a TET (O-(2-tosyloxy-ethyl)-N-trityl-L-tyrosine tertbutylester) pretected precursor followed by acidic hydrolysis of protecting groups.
-Schematic for this pathway is presented in Figure 2.
+The second route of radiosynthesis is a direct nucleophilic ^{18}F-fluorination a TET (O-(2-tosyloxy-ethyl)-N-trityl-L-tyrosine tert-butyl ester) protected precursor followed by acidic hydrolysis of protecting groups.
+The schematic for this pathway is:

 Figure 2.
 Schematic of radiosynthesis using two-step single-pot pathway.

 Mechanism of action

-The use of radiolabeled amino acids for brain tumor imaging utilizes the increased proiliferation of tumor cells and overexpression in the amino acid transport system observed in malignant brain tumors.
+The use of radiolabeled amino acids for brain tumor imaging utilizes the increased proliferation of tumor cells and overexpression in the amino acid transport system observed in malignant brain tumors.

-As far as the [^{18}F]FET is concerned following intravenous injection it is transported into cells primarily through amino acid transporters, particularly system L transporters, which are upregulated in many tumor cells.
+Following intravenous injection, [18F]FET is transported into cells primarily through amino acid transporters, particularly system L transporters, which are upregulated in many tumor cells.
 Once inside the cells, [^{18}F]FET does not undergo significant further metabolism but accumulates in tumor tissues, allowing for their visualization and quantification using PET imaging.

 The differential uptake provides a high tumor-to-background contrast, facilitating the detection of primary and recurrent brain tumors.
 Unlike some other PET tracers, [^{18}F]FET does not significantly accumulate in inflammatory tissues, reducing false positives and improving diagnostic specificity.